worseTyler/MarkdownBlogs/2020/09/delivery-drone/index.md

 Preparing to launch the drone for a test flight.

 First, I wanted to start with the delivery plane part.
-Like the philanthropic mission of Zipline, I too envisioned a noble cause for my delivery plane: I thought it would be sweet to be out running or biking and have a drone deliver me a Cliff Bar.
+Like the philanthropic mission of Zip line, I too envisioned a noble cause for my delivery plane: I thought it would be sweet to be out running or biking and have a drone deliver me a Cliff Bar.

 #### Slashing the Budget